Generalized Kahler Taub-NUTs and Two Exceptional Instantons: Overview of K ahler reduction

-\ee using equations (\ref{EqnsMetricAndSectionalOnPolytope}) above.
-Changing $M$ simply scales the metric (one scales the coordinates simultaneously), and choosing $M=0$ gives the flat metric.
-The parameter $k\in[-1,1]$, the chirality number, changes the metric structure while leaving, say, $K_\Sigma(0,0)$ equal to $-M$, so it does no scaling.
+using equations (\ref{EqnsMetricAndSectionalOnPolytope}) above.
+Changing $M$ simply scales the metric (to see this make the simultaneous change $x\mapsto{}x/M$, $y\mapsto{}y/M$), and choosing $M=0$ gives the flat metric.
+The parameter $k\in[-1,1]$, the chirality number, changes the metric structure while leaving, say, $K_\Sigma(0,0)$ equal to $-M$.
+Therefore $k$ does no scaling.